-1 UNIFORM COLLATERAL SANCTIONS AND DISQUALIFICATIONS ACT 2 3 SECTION 1.
+I UNIFORM COLLATERAL SANCTIONS AND DISQUALIFICATIONS ACT 2 3 SECTION 1.
 SHORT TITLE.
-This [act] may be cited as the Uniform Collateral 4 Sanctions and Disqualifications Act.
+This [act] may be cited as the Uniform Collateral 4 Sanctions and Disqualification Act.
 5 SECTION 2.
 DEFINITIONS.
-In this [act]: 6 (1) "Collateral sanction" means a penalty, disability, or disadvantage, however 7 denominated, that is imposed on an individual by law, upon the individual's conviction for a 8 felony, misdemeanor, or other offense, that is not imposed as part of the sentence.
-The term 9 "collateral sanction" does not include terms of imprisonment, probation, parole, supervised 10 release, fines, assessments, forfeiture, restitution, or the costs of prosecution, imposed by a judge 11 at sentencing.
-12 (2) "Disqualification" means a penalty, disability, or disadvantage, however 13 denominated, that a civil court, administrative agency, or official is authorized, but not required 14 to impose on a person convicted of a felony, misdemeanor or other offense on grounds related to 15 the person's conviction.
-16 (3) "State Code" means [the official compilation of statutes of general applicability].
-17 (4) "State Administrative Code" means [the official compilation of state administrative 18 regulations].
-19 (5) [insert name of bill drafting agency] means [the official responsible for compiling the 20 official state code and the official state administrative code].
+In this [act]: 6 (1) "Collateral sanction" means a legal penalty, disability, or disadvantage, 7 however denominated, that is imposed on a person automatically upon the person's conviction 8 for a felony, misdemeanor, or other offense, even if it is not included in the sentence.
+The term 9 "collateral sanction" does not include terms of imprisonment, probation, parole, supervised 10 release, sex offender registration, fines, assessments, or the costs of prosecution imposed by a 11 judge when sentencing a criminal defendant.
+12 (2) "Disqualification" means a penalty, disability, or disadvantage, however 13 denominated, that a civil court, administrative agency, or official is authorized, but not required 14 to impose on a person convicted of an offense on grounds related to the person's conviction.
+15 (3) "Revisor" means [the official responsible for compiling the official state code 16 and the official state administrative code].
+17 (4) "State Code" means [the official compilation of statutes of general 18 applicability].
+19 (5) "State Administrative Code" means [the official compilation of state 20 administrative regulations].
+21 Comment cr of pu pr er co